-This year Mrs Brady is teaching the oldest Year 2 children with Mrs Coulton working as classroom assistant.
+This year Mrs Brady is teaching a mixed Yr1/2 class with Mrs Coulton working as classroom assistant.

-Mrs Pimperton and Mrs Thompson are teaching the youngest Year 1 children and Mrs Mills and Mrs Sargent are their classroom assistants.
+Mrs Pimperton and Mrs Thompson are teaching a Year 1 class and Mrs Mills and Mrs Sargent are their classroom assistants.

 Our curriculum is organised as part of a rolling programme of topics across Key Stage One.
 Each topic lasts around half a term and contains a coverage of key skills across the curriculum, which enables links to be made across subjects – promoting creativity and enjoyment for all children.
 Topics include Land Ahoy, Heroes and Heroines, Blast off, Turrets and Tiaras, Christmas comes to Town.
 London’s Burning, Arriba Arriba and Despicable Me.
 We enjoy topic themed days throughout the year where we complete activities linked to our characteristics of learning.